Saturday, March 1, 2025

 Sunday, May 1, 2022

-276: quickie from the middle
+276: quick update from the middle

 I'm attempting to write this book on singleness, right?
 But as I come up on a year of working on it, I realize anew how this year for me in my personal life has been a year of abject sifting.
 Sifting of my need to know why things happen, my mental grappling trying to understand what does not make sense to me, what I think should not be, a fresh upheaval of my insecurities as I try to dive deep, my faith, just everything.
 I think, objectively, it has been *one of* the hardest years of my adult life, and it hasn't blown over yet.
 Just a constant struggle for the last 11 months.